Overview

 The building is a representative of the conservation value of a "raw" area

-The four facades of the building have been restored to their original large windows and plastered facade, thus becoming a building that represents the conservation value of an area with recent commercial buildings.
-The renovation will include the installation of new aluminium windows with profiles and mouldings close to the original windows.
+The four facades of the building have been restored to the original large windows and plastered facade, making it a building that represents what is worthy of preservation in an area with newer commercial buildings.
+As part of the renovation, new aluminium windows were installed, with profiles and glazing that closely match the original windows.

 Raw factory building with high ceilings